flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Chris
     - Interesting project to 'write' coreography in a way that isn't the standard way of transmitting coreography
     - https://en.wikipedia.org/wiki/Dance_notation
-    - Different ways to lay out colors an images to annotate video - how could you have a recorded record that could be
+    - Different ways to lay out colors an images to annotate video - how could you have a recorded record that could be used to recreate a movie from the notes.
+    -

 ## 2022-08-04
 ### Agenda